 Accounts Receivables Factoring: How To Finance An Existing Business Without A Loan

 Contrary to popular belief, it is possible to finance an existing business without a loan.
-For many years, debt was an accepted, and even recommended way, for a business to generate the capital it needed for maintenance and even growth.
+For many years, a debt was an accepted and even recommended way, for a business to generate the capital it needed for maintenance and even growth.

 The recent economic crash revealed the folly of this approach.
 Companies that had taken on substantial debt were no longer able to pay it back when customers stopped coming in.
 Many were forced out of business because of this.
 Due to the fact that there were few known alternative options, many executives knew of no other way to generate the capital required to stay afloat.
 A lot of companies overlooked or knew nothing about accounts receivables factoring, which was to their detriment.
 It may have made it possible for many companies to stay in business.